 - Mindfulness and Meditation.
 Many apps are available today to help you refocus your mental energy and become calmer in your spirit.
 Guided imagery and prayer can effectively improve feelings of peace.
 Soothing music played in the background during meditation sessions may be helpful in promoting sleep.

 - Progressive Relaxation.
 This type of therapy is a combination of mental and physical focus.
 It involves focusing on one muscle group at a time, flexing the muscles for a few moments and then releasing them to concentrate of the feeling of relaxation.
 This progresses through body groups throughout the body.
-At first you may need a guide (like this Progressive Relaxation audio CD on Amazon), but eventually you can do it on your own to promote sleep.
+At first you may need a guide (like this Progressive Relaxation audio CD), but eventually you can do it on your own to promote sleep.

 5. Limit Beverages